ONLYOFFICE/office-js-api/Word/ApiParagraph/Methods/RemoveElement.md

 # RemoveElement

-Removes an element using the position specified.
-<br>If the element you remove is the last paragraph element (i.e. all the elements are removed from the paragraph), a new empty run is automatically created.
-If you want to add content to this run, use the [ApiParagraph#GetElement](./GetElement.md) method.
+Removes an element using the position specified.💡 If the element you remove is the last paragraph element (i.e. all the elements are removed from the paragraph),a new empty run is automatically created.
+If you want to addcontent to this run, use the {@link ApiParagraph#GetElement} method.

 ## Syntax